alibaba/pipcook/docs/tutorials/machine-learning-overview.md

 We use [PASCAL VOC][] as the dataset format in our pipeline, the "@pipcook/plugins-pascalvoc-data-access" plugin does transfer the minist dataset in [PASCAL VOC][] format.

-> [PASCAL VOC][] is to provide standardised image data sets for object class recognition.
+> [PASCAL VOC][] is to provide standardized image data sets for object class recognition.

 ```js
 {